-True love cannot be contained; it always gives life in some form.
-For most couples, this will result in the biological birth of a child.
+True love cannot be contained; it always gives life in some form, bursting forth from the couple with irrepressible urgency.
+For most couples, this life-giving impulse will result in the biological birth of a child.
 For others, it will be expressed in a shared effort to generously give of their time and talents to others.

 Love gives Life